AdobeDocs/campaign-classic.en/help/rn/using/deprecated-features.md

 To communicate the impending removal/replacement of Campaign Classic capabilities, the following rules apply:

 * Announcement of deprecation comes first.
-While deprecated capabilities can still be available for existing users, they will not be further enhanced, nor documented.
+While deprecated capabilities can still be available and supported for existing users, they will not be further enhanced, nor documented.
 * Removal of deprecated capabilities will occur in the following release at the earliest.
 Actual target date for removal is announced in this page.

 This process gives customers at least one release cycle to adapt their implementation to a new version or successor of a deprecated capability, before actual removal.